![]() |

 effect (which is primarily not a force) The investigation of the cause of the related processes explains

-related understanding of relativity in general solves the apparent
+The related understanding of relativity in general

 |

-German Physical Society (Deutsche Physikalische Gesellschaft) on 24
+was first presented at the Spring Conference of the German Physical Society (Deutsche Physikalische Gesellschaft)

-March 2000 in Dresden by Albrecht Giese. |
+on 5 March 2005 in Berlin by Albrecht Giese.

 Top |